16 Characteristics Of Highly Toxic Parents

 15. They expect their children to “perform.”

 On the opposite side of low expectations is the toxic parent who expects way too much from their kids.
-Parents who expect too much often do so because they have the idea that children are supposed to make their parents look good or basically, “perform” for them.
+Parents who expect too much often do so because they have the idea that children are supposed to make their parents look good, or basically, “perform” for them.

 This type of toxic parent often cares excessively about appearances.
-They don’t care so much about what their kid has learned and whether or not they are a happy and well-adjusted child.
-They want to know that their kid will impress other people.
+They don’t care so much about what their kid has learned or whether they are a happy, well-adjusted child.
+They want to know their kid will impress others.

 Parents like this might be fixated on things like grades, physical beauty, career status, or popularity.
-It never really matters what the fixation is, just the fact that it exists is damaging enough.
+It never really matters what the fixation is; just the fact that it exists is damaging enough.

 These toxic parents don’t grasp that people need room to grow and make mistakes.
 Not their kids, anyway.